0xsats/STRAX_Grafana/README.md

 Using systemd for a Validator Node
 You can run your validator as a systemd process so that it will automatically restart on server reboots or crashes (and helps to avoid getting slashed!).

-Before following this guide you should have already set up your validator by following the How to validate article.
+Before following this guide you should have already set up your validator by following the How to validate article above.

 First create a new unit file called geth.service in `/etc/systemd/system/`.